dtcenter/MET/docs/Users_Guide/installation.rst

   Note that this version of Python must include support for a minimum set of required packages.
 For more information about Python support in MET, including the list of required packages, please refer to :numref:`Appendix F, Section %s <appendixF>`.

+* If compiling support for unstructured grids, specify the location of the Atlas and ecKit libraries.
+Set $MET_ATLAS to point to the main Atlas directory, or set $MET_ATLASINC to point to the directory with the Atlas include files and set $MET_ATLASLIB to point to the directory with the Atlas library files.
+Set $MET_ECKIT to point to the main ecKit directory, or set $MET_ECKITINC to point to the directory with the ecKit include files and set $MET_ECKITLIB to point to the directory with the ecKit library files.

 * If compiling MODIS-Regrid and/or lidar2nc, set $MET_HDF to point to the main HDF4 directory, or set $MET_HDFINC to point to the directory with the HDF4 include files and set $MET_HDFLIB to point to the directory with the HDF4 library files.
 Also, set $MET_HDFEOS to point to the main HDF EOS directory, or set $MET_HDFEOSINC to point to the directory with the HDF EOS include files and set $MET_HDFEOSLIB to point to the directory with the HDF EOS library files.

 * If compiling MODE Graphics, set $MET_CAIRO to point to the main Cairo directory, or set$MET_CAIROINC to point to the directory with the Cairo include files and set $MET_CAIROLIB to point to the directory with the Cairo library files.
 Also, set $MET_FREETYPE to point to the main FreeType directory, or set $MET_FREETYPEINC to point to the directory with the FreeType include files and set $MET_FREETYPELIB to point to the directory with the FreeType library files.

 * When running MODE Graphics, set $MET_FONT_DIR to the directory containing font data required at runtime.
 A link to the tarball containing this font data can be found on the MET website.

-For ease of use, you should define these in your .cshrc or equivalent file.
+For ease of use, you should define these in your .cshrc, .bashrc, or equivalent file.

 Configure and Execute the Build
 -------------------------------

-Example: To configure MET to install all of the available tools in the "bin" subdirectory of your current directory, you would use the following commands:
+Example: To configure MET to install all of the available tools and options in the "bin" subdirectory of your current directory, you would use the following commands:

 .. code-block:: none

-  1. ./configure --prefix=`pwd` --enable-grib2 --enable-python \
+  1. Type './configure --prefix=`pwd` --enable-all'
+     Note that --enable-all is equivalent to specifying:
-                 --enable-modis --enable-mode_graphics --enable-lidar2nc
+       --enable-grib2 --enable-python --enable-ugrid --enable-modis --enable-mode_graphics --enable-lidar2nc
   2. Type 'make install >& make_install.log &'
   3. Type 'tail -f make_install.log' to view the execution of the make.
   4. When make is finished, type 'CTRL-C' to quit the tail.